-Bus assignments are mailed to students on postcards by the end of August each year.
-If you do not receive an assignment or have questions about a route, please call the Transportation Department at 952-848-4979.
+Bus assignments will be available on Infinite Campus at end of August each year.
+If you have questions about a route, please call the Transportation Department at 952-848-4979.
 During the first two weeks of school, the bus drivers will ask riders to indicate their preferences for seating assignments.
 He/she will then create a reserved seating assignment for all students.
 Working with the students on the bus, the driver will periodically rearrange the reserved seating assignments.

 Going Home With a Friend (Rider Transfers)